landelare/ue5coro/Docs/Async.md

 a latent coroutine is aborted or destroyed will execute the provided callable that may perform special cleanup tasks.
 This is an advanced scenario, normally you would use regular RAII or `ON_SCOPE_EXIT` instead of specializing for each one of these callbacks.
-Note that `Latent::Abort()` does not count as either of these.
+Note that `Latent::Cancel()` does not count as either of these.

 ## Awaiters